sw3nlab/Local-Android-Deepseek/README.md

 ### **1. DeepSeek R1 - Great for Phones **

-DeepSeek is super multilang, lightweight and works well on mid-range phones.
+DeepSeek is multilang, lightweight and works well on mid-range phones.

 **Download command:**